Vision Transformers Don't Need Trained Registers: Experiments

 \section{Experiments}

 We evaluate how adding test-time registers affects the downstream performance of models trained without registers.
-We begin by detailing the evaluated models.
-Next, we compare performance across classification, dense prediction, unsupervised object discovery, and zero-shot segmentation tasks, finding that test-time registers perform comparably to their retrained counterparts.
-We then apply test-time registers to an off-the-shelf VLM to improve its interpretability while maintaining performance.
-Finally, we demonstrate register neurons' ability to mask local information, moving their activations to adversarial image patches to prevent typographic attacks.
+We begin by detailing the evaluated models, then compare performance across classification, dense prediction, unsupervised object discovery, and zero-shot segmentation tasks, finding that test-time registers perform comparably to their retrained counterparts.
+Finally, we apply test-time registers to an off-the-shelf vision-language model to improve its interpretability.
+We present additional experiments on preventing typographic attacks in~\Cref{typographic_attack}.

 \textbf{Models.} We evaluate using DINOv2~\citep{dinov2} and OpenCLIP~\citep{openclip}.
 For DINOv2, we use the publicly released ViT-L/14 checkpoints trained on LVD-142M, including both the standard model and a variant trained with four registers.
 These two models serve as our baselines, while our approach applies edits to the standard model.
 For OpenCLIP, we evaluate the ViT-L/14 and ViT-B/16 models trained on LAION-2B~\citep{schuhmann2022laion}.
 As no checkpoints with trained registers are available for OpenCLIP, we only compare our approach to the standard models.
+We present results on larger models in~\Cref{appendix:internvit-6b}.